LukasFuchs/GeoModBox.jl/docs/src/man/examples/GaussianDiffusion2D.md

 ![GD2D_Evolve_example](../../assets/Gaussian_Diffusion_CNA_nx_100_ny_100.gif)

 **Figure 2.
 Final animation using the Crank-Nicolson approach for a resolution of 100 x 100.** Top left: Numerical solution of the transient temperature field (background colored field and black contours); yellow dashed contours - analytical solution.
-Top right: Absolut deviation of the numerical from the analytical solution.
+Top right: Absolute deviation of the numerical from the analytical solution.
 Bottom left: Vertical temperature profile along the middle of the domain.
 Bottom right: RMS over time.

 Finally, the results of the resolution test are plotted.